ismaelsow/ismaelsowdotcom/content/the-notion-paradox.md

 Notion has been able to join this legendary club as well.
 How?
 By building upon **one unifying metaphor**: the block.

 In Notion, everything is a block and blocks can contain other blocks or references to other blocks.
 A piece of text is a block.
 A title is a block.
 A list is a block.
 A database is a block.
 Rows in a database are also blocks.
-Like with a set of Lego, you can start by creating basic walls and end up over time, building a whole castle, just using the same ***building block***.
+Pages are a special kind of block.
+Like with a set of Lego, you can start by creating basic walls and end up over time, with a big badass castle, just using the same ***building block***.
 Notion is the Minecraft of productivity software.

 This metaphor helps users start with features for which they already are have a mental model: pages, different levels of text, lists, images etc. As they get more comfortable, they can use the **same UI** to add more powerful blocks like embeds, file uploads, databases etc. With no additional cognitive load.